-At the point a section 21 is served, there is a potential for a tenant to find themselves homeless.
-People in employment and/or not in receipt of benefits related to housing, usually leave upon or before expiry of the notice as they will have found an alternative property.
+At the point a Section 21 is served, there is a potential for a tenant to find themselves homeless.
+People in employment or not in receipt of benefits related to housing, usually leave upon or before the expiry of the notice as they will have found an alternative property.
 For people in receipt of benefits, the solution to the problem is far less straightforward as finding accommodation is more difficult.
 For some, unless they are lucky enough to find a private rented sector landlord happy to accept tenants in receipt of benefits, the process is far more protracted.

 As we have seen recently in the unfolding story of the Government pledging to get rid of ‘no-fault evictions’, section 21 is used relatively infrequently (less than 6% of tenancies end using a section 21).
 It is usually reserved for when the landlord wishes to sell, needs to occupy or the landlord-tenant relationship has broken down.
 However, it is sometimes used as a less confrontational method of seeking possession where, for instance, rent is unpaid or there has been anti-social behaviour.
 In the vast majority of tenancies, the tenant in receipt of housing benefits will have looked after the property and paid the rent.
 They are simply victims of circumstance and are entitled to assistance, and if necessary, accommodation support from the local housing authority.

 Historically landlords have faced issues achieving vacant possession following a court granting a possession order.
 The tenant may have been advised by the local housing authority that to leave a property prior to eviction by the bailiff would amount to making themselves intentionally homeless.
 As a result, the local authority’s responsibilities would be reduced.
 Tenants who do not pay the rent and subsequently receive a section 8 notice may find that they could also be deemed to have made themselves intentionally homeless.